MeRichard123/MeRichard123.github.io/README.md

 # My Personal Site
 Personal Site rebuilt using Astro rather than vanilla HTML and JS.
-This time more preformant and accessible.
+This time more performant and accessible.

 **Features:**
 - About me page